davidcoderistov/davidcoderistov/README.md

 ## Hi there 👋

-I'm David, Frontend Engineer by day ☀️, Web Craftsman by night 🌙.
+I'm David, Fullstack Engineer by day ☀️, Web Craftsman by night 🌙.

 ### Things I code with
 <p align="left">